YottaDB/YDBDoc/ProgGuide/ioproc.rst

 * "renegotiate" applies only to a server socket.
 It allows applications to request a TLS renegotiation.
 Renegotiation requires the suspension of application communication and the application must read all pending data before initiating a renegotiation.
 This means that in the communication protocol used, both parties must be at a known state when renegotiating keys.
 For example, in YottaDB replication, one party sends a renegotiation request and waits for an acknowledgement before initiating the renegotiation.
 * tlsid refers to the name of a section in the configuration file specified by the gtmcrypt_config environment variable.
 If tlsid is not specified with the "renegotiate" option and cfg-file-options are specified, YottaDB creates a virtual section by appending "-RENEGOTIATE" to the tlsid used to enable TLS on the socket.
 For the renegotiate option, if no section named tlsid is present in the configuration file, YottaDB creates a virtual section with that name for the life of the process.
 * cfg-file-options specifies configuration file options.
 Note cfg-file-options override those options if they are already specified in the configuration file except ssl-options and verify-level which are merged.
 * Supported cfg-file-options for the "renegotiate" command are (case-sensitive): verify-depth, verify-level, verify-mode, session-id-hex, and CAfile.
 WRITE /TLS ignores all other configuration file options whether given on the command or in the configuration file.
-For more information on the supported configuration options, refer to the Creating a Configuration File section of the Administration and Operations Guide.
+For more information on the supported configuration options, refer to `Creating a TLS Configuration File <https://docs.yottadb.com/AdminOpsGuide/tls.html>`_ in the Administration and Operations Guide.

 .. note::
    Note that SOCKET device actions may produce the following errors: TLSDLLOPEN, TLSINIT, TLSCONVSOCK, TLSHANDSHAKE, TLSCONNINFO, TLSIOERROR, and TLSRENEGOTIATE.